10 Unmissable Sights in Barcelona

 The Port Olímpic in Barcelona is one of the most beautiful districts of the city.
 It was built for the 1992 Summer Olympics.

-The Museo Picasso (Picasso Museum) in Barcelona features 3,500 works of art by the artist Pablo Picasso.
-It is the largest collection of artwork by the Cubist artist in the world.
+The Museo Picasso (Picasso Museum) in Barcelona features 3,500 works of art by Pablo Picasso.
+It is the world's largest collection of the Cubist's artwork.

 Commissioned by Josep Batlló and designed by Gaudí, the Casa Batlló was constructed between 1904 and 1906 and is one of the masterpieces in Barcelona.